x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    ![Add domain](../media/gsuite-mig-9-sub-domain-O365.png)

 4. Follow any subsequent steps that are then required to verify your domain, making sure that the status is shown as **Active**.
-Note that if you chose a subdomain of your primary domain in step 3 above, your new domain may have been verified automatically.
+If you chose a subdomain of your primary domain in step 3 above, your new domain may have been verified automatically.

    ![Verify domain](../media/gsuite-mig-10-verify-domain.png)